 |Thiamine (B1)||0.21 mg|

-Some more interesting information about Chia Seeds:
+Some more interesting information and Facts about Chia Seeds:

 - The outer part of the seed protects it from drying out because it is a very rich soluble fiber and has a great water-retaining ability.
 Research has found — When the seeds are mixed with water and eaten they form a gel like substance in the stomach which slowly release carbohydrates and slow conversion of carbs into glucose (blood sugar) for energy.
 This unique water-retaining ability of the chia seeds gel helps level out the water intake and retains electrolyte balance.